ManticoreGamesInc/platform-documentation/src/tutorials/scripting_intro.md

 ## Overview

 The goal of this doc is to introduce the central ideas of what a script is and how they are used to make games in Core.
-If you have no experience with programming, or understand some code but now how it can be used for game development in Core, this is the ideal starting point.
+If you have no experience with programming, or understand some code but not how it can be used for game development in Core, this is the ideal starting point.
 Developers with some experience will be better off starting with our [Intro to Lua](lua_basics_lightbulb.md) tutorial, or looking at [Example Code](examples.md).

 ## Scripting